TheJaredWilcurt/real-world-css-libraries/README.md

 # real-world-css-libraries

-Repository of unminified, real-world, CSS files from open source projects.
+Corpus of unminified, real-world, CSS files from open source projects.

 For use in minification tests and tooling benchmarks.